Transferring to 4-Year Institutions

 Notes

 UC limits transfer credit for some courses.
 Students may review the UC Transfer Course Agreement (TCA) with an educational advisor or counselor in the Student Services Center.
-Students must see an educational advisor or counselor for preliminary IGETC certification.
+Students must contact the Counseling Department for preliminary IGETC certification.
 For IGETC certification, the course must be on the list during the year taken.
-Students from non-English speaking countries should see a counselor for language proficiency equivalences.
+Students from non-English speaking countries should schedule a counseling appointment for language proficiency equivalences.

 CSU Requirements Only